 Business Practicum

-Stand out to potential employers by completing a consulting project in a team with an Australian-based organisation.
-Offered in an intensive format, Business Practicum will give you the opportunity to demonstrate your ability to collaborate within a cross functional team setting.
+Stand out to potential employers by completing a consulting project in a student team at an Australian-based organisation.
+Offered in both a semester-long and an intensive format.

 Benefits of the Business Practicum